Posted December 5

-Leaving Omarama, you head up the Lindis pass that separates the MacKenzie, where I had been, from the Lindis Valley where I was going.
+Leaving Omarama, you head up the Lindis pass that separates the MacKenzie where I had been, from the Lindis Valley where I was going.
 It’s a particularly gorgeous road this time of year with wildflowers dotting the shores of the braided Ahuriri River.
 As I rode higher, the wildflowers yielded to other types of vegetation and the everpresent sheep munching on it.
-I took things slow, enjoying the view and stopping frequently to let faster traffic go by.
+I took things slow, stopping frequently to get some photos and let faster traffic go by.

 Dropping into the Lindis Valley, the landscape changed again with the sheep and other agriculture yielding to vineyards.
 This is Pinot Noir country.
 We continued through Cromwell to Queenstown where I said goodbye to my riding partners, had a quick lunch, and bought more fuel.
 Immediate impression of the outskirts of Queenstown is that it’s like any other big resort town.
 South Lake Tahoe, or maybe Park City next to a lake.
 I had been warned of this.
 I’ll check it out on the way back, but have already heard enough that I’m beginning to think it won’t be an important stop for me.